dtoye/dtoye.github.io/_posts/2022-05-29-cyberpunk-tower-pt1.md

 tags: [cyberpunk, greeblecity, painting]
 ---

 Here is a work in progress of a cyberpunk style tower.
-I glued some of the floora together to make it more sturdy but it is still pieces that can be re-arranged.
+I glued some of the floors together to make it more sturdy but it is still in 3 pieces that can be re-arranged.

 The base coat is Aggaros Dunes Contrast paint